spidernet-io/spiderpool/docs/usage/rdma-roce.md

 3. Install Spiderpool

     - set the values `--set sriov.install=true`

-    - If you are a user from China, you can specify the parameter `--set global.imageRegistryOverride=ghcr.m.daocloud.io` to avoid image pull failures from Spiderpool.
+    - If you are a user from China, you can specify the parameter `--set global.imageRegistryOverride=ghcr.m.daocloud.io` to pull image from china registry.

     After completing the installation of Spiderpool, you can manually edit the spiderpool-rdma-shared-device-plugin configmap to reconfigure the RDMA shared device plugin.